Quiet: The Power of Introverts in a World That Can't Stop Talking: Defining introversion

 Various schools of psychology define introversion differently.
 Cain's definition is that introverts have a preference for a quiet, more minimally stimulating environment.
 Introverts tend to enjoy quiet concentration, listen more than they talk, and think before they speak, and have a more circumspect and cautious approach to risk.
 Introverts think more, are less reckless and focus on what really matters—relationships and meaningful work.
 Conversely, extroverts are energized by social situations and tend to be assertive multi-taskers who think out loud and on their feet.
 Cain notes that between one-third and one-half of Americans may be classified as introverts, though individuals fall at different places along an introvert-extrovert spectrum.
 People falling near the middle of the spectrum are called "ambiverts".

 Distinguishing introversion

 Cain distinguishes introversion from superficially similar personality traits, in particular charging the perceived identity between shyness and introversion to be a huge misconception.
 She explains that shyness is inherently uncomfortable but introversion is not.
 Crediting retired developmental psychologist Jerome Kagan, Quiet recognizes that there is not a single cause for a given behavior; there are many routes to behaviors such as being slow to warm up, shyness, and impulsivity.
-Cain distinguishes introversion—characterized by her as a preference for a quiet, more minimally stimulating environment—from being shy (a fear of negative judgment) and from being anti-social (introverts and extroverts being differently social), and from autism (inability to read social cues and understand other minds not being characteristic of introverts.)
+Cain distinguishes introversion—characterized by her as a preference for a quiet, more minimally stimulating environment—from being shy (a fear of negative judgment), from being anti-social (introverts and extroverts being differently social), and from autism (inability to read social cues and understand other minds not being characteristic of introverts.)